tomorrow-one/transactional-outbox/README.md

 }
 ```

-* `OutboxRepository`: can be instantiated by Spring, only asking for a Hibernate `SessionFactory`
+* `OutboxRepository`: can be instantiated by Spring, only asking for a `JdbcTemplate`
 * `Duration processingInterval`: the interval to wait after the outbox was processed completely before it's processed
   again.
 This value should be significantly smaller than `outboxLockTimeout` (described next).
 If it's higher, this is still not an issue,
   then another instance might take over the lock in the meantime (after `outboxLockTimeout` has been exceeded) and process